Is Microsoft Azure Storage the Right Choice for Your Business? Part 2

 In addition to all that, you can also set up firewall and proxy rules to block any unauthorized access to your data and mitigate the threat.

 The pricing of an Azure Storage Account service depends on various factors ‚Äď what kind of service you want, if it is blob service then what is the type of access tiers you are utilizing, what is the location in which you want your account to be deployed, what is the kind of storage you choose, what kind of redundancy you require, what is the data retention policy if any, other dependent services you are using, etc.

 Microsoft Azure does provide a few tools that can be used to estimate the cost that your business might incur as per your requirement.
 They are:

 - Azure Pricing Calculator: You can choose storage accounts here and then, select the options as per your requirement and get an estimated cost.
 Link: https://azure.microsoft.com/en-in/pricing/calculator/

 - Azure Total Cost of Ownership (TCO) Calculator: This is used to understand your current total cost of ownership regarding your on-prem workload and will recommend services in Azure.
 Link: https://azure.microsoft.com/en-in/pricing/tco/calculator/

-Connect with our experts if you are you looking to adopt Microsoft Azure services into your existing software applications.
+Looking to adopt Microsoft Azure services into your existing software applications?